sebaslogen/resaca/resacahilt/README.md

 # Pseudo Assisted Injection support

-The `hiltViewModelScoped` accepts a `defaultArguments: Bundle` parameter, this Bundle will be provided to your ViewModel as long as the constructor of your ViewModel contains a `SavedStateHandle` parameter.
+The `hiltViewModelScoped` function accepts a `defaultArguments: Bundle` parameter, this Bundle will be provided to your ViewModel as long as the constructor of your ViewModel contains a `SavedStateHandle` parameter.
 With this Bundle you can provide default arguments to each ViewModel from the Composable call site.
-Therefore, you will be able to have multiple ViewModels in the same Composable with different ids.
+This way, you can have multiple ViewModels in the same Composable with different ids.

 Usage example: